-Chatbots enable faster customer service, intelligent enough to provide an instant connection they can provide solutions for everything from solving customer issues to ordering take-away.
-Many more brands are testing chatbots than ever before.
-Chatbots provide businesses with the opportunity to interact responsively with their audience in a way that feels personal.
+Chatbots enable faster customer service, smart enough to provide an instant connection they can provide answers for everything from solving customer issues to ordering a takeaway.
+And many more brands are testing chatbots than ever before.
+Chatbots provide businesses with the ability to interact responsively with their audience in a way that feels personal.
 As chatbots become smarter you can customise your brand message and send personalised messages directly to your customer base.

 A fifth of business content could be chatbot-generated by 2019.
-They can’t do it on their own however and providing stories that are genuine and relatable, as per other blogs still apply but the advertising and marketing potential is definitely worth looking into.
-Facebook for example, have stated that they now see 100,000 active bots per month on Messenger, offering another new platform for marketers to exploit.
+And they can’t do it on their own.
+However, providing stories that are genuine and relatable, as per other blogs still apply.
+Though the advertising and social media marketing potential are definitely worth looking into.
+Whereas Facebook, for example, has stated that they now see 100,000 active bots per month on Messenger, offering another new platform for marketers to exploit.

 Snapchat, Instagram, and Facebook are leaders in ephemeral content.
 Most ephemeral content is available for up to 24 hours and then disappears.
 As well as creating content for their social channels brands are now developing a separate strategy for ephemeral content marketing.

 Ephemeral content provides authenticity, more brands are using their Instagram profiles for their best, high-quality copy and stories for more real-time content.
 Because of the nature of ephemeral content stories, they are lost within hours forcing your followers to take action quickly.
 But, having high-quality content is a must!

 - Develop an ephemeral content plan

 - Be authentic and offer real-time content to engage audiences in the quickest timeframe.\

 - Create a strategy around your story, invest time and thought.

 Augmented Reality (AR)